Vedinsoh/discord-auto-publisher/README.md

 # Discord Auto Publisher
 **Automatically publish messages or news in your announcement channels!**

 A lightweight bot that will automatically publish every new message in your [announcement/news channels](https://support.discord.com/hc/en-us/articles/360032008192-Announcement-Channels-) to other servers who follow it.
 An excellent solution for servers who rely on bots (such as RSS feeds) or webhooks to publish their news, allowing your moderators to get some rest from manual publishing.
+Unlike most other bots who can publish messages, this bot utilizes advanced URL detection algorithm that will ensure all your messages containing URLs will be published properly with no embeds missing!

 **Bot features no commands because the setup is really easy!**